BrianAndersEricson/omnimyth-static/src/content/pages/home.md

 ### Free Resources

-Access a handful of tools, resources, and projects that I have made for use at my own table, let me know if you use them at yours!.
+Access a handful of tools, resources, and projects that I have made for use at my own table.
+Let me know if you use them at yours!

 ### Solo Passion